-Yes pools are expensive to put in, but buying second hand isn’t always the bargain it seems.
-Not only can second hand pools come with cracks and other defects in their shells, they may also be supplied with old and dangerous skimmer boxes (part of the filtration system) which have been responsible for serious injuries.
+Pools are expensive to put in, but buying second-hand isn't always the bargain it seems.
+Not only can second-hand pools come with cracks and other defects in their shells, they may also be supplied with old and dangerous skimmer boxes (part of the filtration system) which have been responsible for serious injuries.

-Recent Choice tests showed even many new pool fences were poorly constructed and failed the safety standard so if you’re buying a second hand pool fence you’re taking some real risks.
+CHOICE tests have shown that even many new pool fences were poorly constructed and failed the safety standard so if you’re buying a second-hand pool fence you’re taking some real risks.